 August 14, 2020

 After hearing her story about how her husband of 24 years left her for greener pastures, I felt moved.
 I was saddened at the loss of her two sisters who succumbed to breast cancer in the same month.
 Then, she told me of her own fight with the same disease.
-I empathized with her over a shoulder injury and an arm that can’t be raised above her shoulder.
 As Kevin finished loading more succulents in the car than I thought we needed but wanted anyway, I felt the urge to pray for her.
 I asked her if we could do so.
 She welcomed our prayers with open arms.
 Although I thought our purpose was to buy succulents, our time spent in prayer for her became our purpose.
 A beautiful connection transpired that day.

 We decided then and there to invite our new friend over for dinner soon.
 I’m excited for her to see our progress with our garden.
 I’ll look to her for advice on further gardening endeavors.
 We’ll share a lovely meal together, and our friendship will grow—a garden grown with love.
 A friendship tended and cultivated with kindness.